AquasInc/bioethxcafe/README.md

 # Set up remote github repository so you can push your local changes to upstream
 git remote add origin https://github.com/AquasInc/bioethxcafe.git

-# Make small edits to the successfully cloned project and add the edited files that you want to commit to version control
+# Make small edits to the cloned project and add the edited files that you want to commit to version control
 git add <file>

 # commit those changes to version control with a minimal message detailing your change